Satsangi Jivan

-The book
+Book

-Satsangi Jivan comprises 19,387 Shlokas among 360 Chapters, in 5 Volumes.
+Satsangi Jivan comprises 19,387 shlokas among 360 chapters, in 5 volumes.

-To enable Shatanand swami to write from His childhood, Swaminarayan had blessed Shatanand Swami with Sanjay Drishti - special power to see the entire past right from His childhood.
+To enable Shatanand swami to write from His childhood, Swaminarayan had blessed Shatanand Swami with Sanjay Drishti—special power to see the entire past right from His childhood.

 Once written by Shatanand Swami, this book was verified and authenticated by Swaminarayan.
 He was much pleased to read the book.
 Swaminarayan then asked his disciples to do Katha of Satsangi Jivan.

 Volume 1 narrates the prologue and the circumstances leading to Swaminarayan taking birth.
 This volume then goes on to speak of His childhood, His journey across India as a teenager and the meeting of Swaminarayan (then known as Neelkanth Varni) with his guru, Ramanand Swami.
 The volume ends with Swaminarayan being appointed head of the Swaminarayan Sampraday.

 In volume 2, Shatanand Swami describes Swaminarayan’s social upliftment of the masses, spiritual / religious / social guidance for their personal well being and visiting followers whilst moving through villages, towns & cities.

 Volume 3 continues the narrations of Swaminarayan’s movements to teach the depths of Devotion with true observance of Dharma.
 It is in this volume that the construction of temples by Swaminarayan is first talked about.

 Volume 4 commences with narrations of the scriptural recitals that Swaminarayan instructed.
 However, this volume is primarily revered for its intricate explanation of the Shikshapatri, the establishing of the Acharyaship and teachings specifically to the Acharyas.

 Volume 5 is dedicated to personal religious activities of Swaminarayan in minute detail.